Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1/readme.md

 });

 /*
 Rotates the server certificate to one signed by the Certificate Authority (CA) version previously added with the addServerCA method.
-For instances that have enabled Certificate Authority Service (CAS) based server CA, please use RotateServerCertificate to rotate the server certificate.
+For instances that have enabled Certificate Authority Service (CAS) based server CA, use RotateServerCertificate to rotate the server certificate.
 */
 await gapi.client.sql.instances.rotateServerCa({
   instance: 'instance',